neil-vqa/data-viz/index.md

 ## 175 hours of Sunshine

 I live in the Philippines.
 That explains why it's first in the order.
-Hehe.
 And why I decided to plot relative to 175 hours.
 Created using plotly.

 ![sun175](sunshine175.png)